junxit/us-congress-bills-117/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Improving Access to Workers’ Compensation for Injured Federal Workers Act”.
+This Act may be cited as the “Improving Access to Workers’ Compensation for Injured Federal Workers Act of 2022”.

 ## § 2.
 Inclusion of physician assistants and nurse practitioners in Federal Employees’ Compensation Act